-Danny Manning enters his third USA Basketball coaching assignment as an assistant coach for the 2018 USA Basketball Men’s U18 National Team.
+Danny Manning completed his third USA Basketball coaching assignment as an assistant coach for the 2018 USA Basketball Men’s U18 National Team, which he helped lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship.

 He previously helped USA Basketball to a bronze medal at the 2017 FIBA U19 World Cup and served as a court coach at the 2014 USA Men’s U18 National Team training camp.